Primary School Wellbeing and Achievement Programs

 Based on the latest research in cognitive-behavioural therapy (CBT), Bullying: The Power to Cope, recognised by Beyond Blue – Be You as best practice, was developed to meet a need.

-This program helps students re-structure, their stress-creating, extremely negative ways of thinking (self-talk) to more moderate and distressful ways of thinking about the act of being teased or bullied.
+This program helps students re-structure, their stress-creating, extremely negative ways of thinking (self-talk) to more moderate and less stress-creating ways of thinking about the act of being teased or bullied.
 Students learn the importance of not taking anti-social behaviour personally and that they can tolerate different forms of bullying including cyber-bullying.
 Published research conducted at the University of Melbourne shows a very powerful impact of the program.